Mathematics and Statistics Graduate Degree Programs

 There is a high regional demand for individuals with a master’s degree in statistics.
 Our master’s degree program in statistics prepares you for professional careers such as statistician, biostatistician, data scientist, stat instructor, consultant or data analyst.

-Interdisciplinary Ph.D.
+Interdisciplinary Ph.D. in Mathematics

 Sign up to get information about the graduate programs in Math and Statistics